-- Jony Ive.
+Jony Ive.
 Simply put, will we get any surprises from Jony in the new year?
 It's safe to say Jony will continue to make some people uneasy in 2017.
 For 2016, the Apple design book certainly counts as a surprise.
 The completion of Apple Campus 2 this year may represent a major news event involving Jony given his immense contribution to the project.

-- Marc Newson.
+Marc Newson.
 Will we get any clues as to Marc Newson's role within Apple?
 I continue to think Marc Newson's involvement within Apple is being underestimated.
 Newson played a critical role with Apple Watch development and has experience with various product categories, including jewelry and cars, as well as a range of materials.

-- Departures.
+Departures.
 Will we see any departures from the close-knit group of industrial designers in 2017?
 Danny Coster, who was considered one of the most senior members of the team, left Apple last year to help GoPro find a future.
 While one departure is not necessarily a sign of concern, it is something worth noting.
 Additional departures would clearly reveal changes are taking place within Apple Industrial Design.

-- New iPhone Nomenclature.
+New iPhone Nomenclature.
 Will Apple change its iPhone naming strategy?
 As the iPhone upgrade cycle gets longer, it makes that much less sense for Apple to stick with its current iPhone nomenclature.
 I will admit there is quite a bit of risk found with altering naming for such an iconic and popular product.
 However, that is usually the exact scenario that requires a name change.
 We are likely moving to the point where we simply refer to iPhones as "iPhone mini," "iPhone," and "iPhone Plus."

 An iOS-powered MacBook.
 When are we going to see an ARM-based MacBook powered by an iOS variant?
 Given Apple's unusual Mac updating schedule, 2017 seems off the table for a release.
 Nevertheless, we may receive additional clues during the year that such a product is coming down the pipeline.
 It is becoming not a question of if, but of when.

 Foxconn.
 What should we expect from Foxconn in 2017?
 Apple's relationship with Foxconn is becoming more intriguing by the day.
 Foxconn has become Apple's most important business partner.

-- New Products.
+New Products.
 What are the leading candidates for brand new Apple products in 2017?
 For 2015, I positioned an "Apple Pen" as a likely product in the R&D labs.
 That same year, Apple unveiled the Apple Pencil.
 Last year, I positioned a ring and "wireless EarPods" as the leading candidates for a brand-new Apple product.
 We got AirPods in December 2016.
 For 2017, a brand new health-focused product, possibly working alongside an Apple Watch, and a ring worn on your finger stand out as possible new products.
 Wearables are increasingly becoming a focal point for Apple's industrial design group.

 Other Products.
 There is a somewhat large bucket of rumored products (hardware, software, and services) in the Apple labs.
 We can include various AR, VR, wearables, stand-alone speakers, etc. Will any of these see daylight in 2017?

-Receive my analysis and perspective on Apple throughout the week via exclusive daily updates (2-3 stories a day, 10-12 stories a week).
-To sign up, visit the membership page.
+Receive my analysis and perspective on Apple throughout the week via exclusive daily updates (2-3 stories per day, 10-12 stories per week).
+Available to Above Avalon members.
+To sign up and for more information on membership, visit the membership page.